alberti42/recoll-macos/docs/index.rst

 Do not do this if your home directory contains a huge number of documents and you do not want to wait or are very short on disk space.
-In this case, you may first want to customize the `configuration <#RCL.INDEXING.CONFIG>`__ to restrict the indexed area (shortcut: from the ``recoll`` GUI go to: Preferences > Indexing configuration, then adjust the Top directories section).
+In this case, you may first want to customize the configuration:
+:ref:`RCL.INDEXING.CONFIG` to restrict the indexed area (shortcut: from the ``recoll`` GUI go to: Preferences > Indexing configuration, then adjust the Top directories section).